 More broadly, the design and results also speak to some of the challenges in the evidence-to-policy nexus.
 If an evaluation yields promising estimates for the treatment-on-the-treated effect of a product or service (such as a loan, in this case), the implementing entity and funders may naturally want to then scale that product or service.
-Scaling can be horizontal, i.e. by going to new geographies, but also could be done by deepening outreach and thus take-up in already reached area.
-But if the treatment effects for those who initially take-up are substantially different than the treatment effects for others, expansion via deepening outreach may be misguided.
+While some scaling is horizontal, i.e. by going to new geographies, often scaling implies deepening outreach within existing coverage areas.
+If the treatment effects for those who initially take-up are substantially different than the treatment effects for others, expansion via deepening outreach may be misguided.
 Thus, learning more from evaluations about treatment effects conditional on various methods of selection could provide critical information for forming optimal policy.